OrchardCMS/OrchardCore/src/docs/guides/run-code-on-startup/README.md

 They are called when a tenant is initialized.

-The interface `OrchardCore.Modules.IModularTenantEvents` provides a way to define user code that will be executed when the tenant is first hit (tentant activation).
+The interface `OrchardCore.Modules.IModularTenantEvents` provides a way to define user code that will be executed when the tenant is first hit (tenant activation).

 All tenants are lazy-loaded, meaning that when the app starts the event handlers are not invoked.
 They are instead called when the first request is processed.